ehassett/dotfiles/README.md

 After installing docker, you may need to follow [these instructions](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) to allow non-root users to manage docker.

 ## Windows Terminal
 `script/bootstrap` does not install Windows Terminal or copy `settings.json`.
-This is due to the settings file using GUIDs for WSL distributions, PowerShell, cmd, etc.
-Instead, if you would like to use my configuration, copy the contents `settings.json` into your current Windows Terminal settings file, first changing the GUIDs to the proper ones.